About Me

 He met up with music-makers and sound carriers - not always the same people - in big cities, small towns, remote villages, the network kept on swelling and vibrating and humming, and it all somehow seemed to be infused with Damo's cosmic sense of music - whatever music is - and I find it hard to separate that from the smile on his face as he made or listened or contributed to these sounds.

-He had recovered, but was clearly feeling the reduction in energy that such events have on the toughest of souls.
+That night you could see he was clearly feeling the reduction in energy that such suffering have on the toughest of souls.
 But it did not stop him crossing the planet, carrying with him some sort of burning magical musical energy which infected, inspired so many others young, old, every type.

 Thanks Damo, we love you still!